Is Snapchat Safe and Private for Kids?

 What Should You Avoid on Snapchat?

-Snapchat Risk 1: Does not Store Old Photos
+Snapchat Risk 1: Does Not Store Old Photos

-The app does not store old photos, but this shouldn’t give you a false sense of security: hacking and screenshot capabilities are just a couple of means by which old images or videos could resurface or be saved.
+The app does not automatically store old photos, but this shouldn’t give you a false sense of security: hacking and screenshot capabilities are just a couple of means by which old images or videos could resurface or be saved.
 There are even companies out there offering programs to restore old Snapchats.

 Snapchat Risk 2: Inappropriate Content